Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall: Numerical setup

 \subsection{Numerical methods}

-The steady incompressible RANS equations and the filtered unsteady NS ones are solved using \textit{ANSYS Fluent 2023R2}~\citep{ANSYS}.
+The steady incompressible RANS equations and the LES ones are solved using \textit{ANSYS Fluent 2023R2}~\citep{ANSYS}.
 A second-order upwind discretization in space is adopted.
 Gradients are retrieved through a least square cell-based method, and fluxes are obtained with the Rhie-Chow momentum-based formulation.
-The SIMPLE method is leveraged to solve the pressure-velocity equations in the steady framework while for the LES solution SIMPLEC method is used.
+The SIMPLE method is used to solve the pressure-velocity equations in the steady framework.
+The SIMPLEC method is used to compute the LES solution.
 The time evolution is obtained through a bounded second-order implicit time integration scheme.

-Moving on to boundary conditions, the farfield marker present in the original mesh is split in two parts.
-For this reason, a marker is set for cells with positive $x$, corresponding to the coordinate around which the grid rotates and being $x$ the direction of the free-stream flow.
-Farfield faces are thus separated using the mark imposing a velocity inlet and a pressure outlet boundary conditions.
-The inflow velocity is imposed together with the turbulence intensity of 0.08\% as in the wind tunnel.
+Moving on to boundary conditions, the farfield tag present in the original mesh is split into two parts during the simulation evolution.
+This is necessary since the mesh rigidly rotates and it is not possible to keep the same boundary condition definition.
+For this reason, a marker is set for cells with positive $x$, corresponding to the coordinate around which the grid rotates and being $x$, the direction of the free-stream flow.
+A velocity inlet condition is imposed to farfield faces associated to the mark, $x<0$, while a pressure outlet boundary condition is set for the others, $x \geq 0$.

+At the farfield, inflow velocity is imposed together with the turbulence intensity of 0.08\% as in the wind tunnel.
 A non-slip and non penetrating condition is imposed on the airfoil.
 The surfaces at the tips of the extruded O-grid features a translational conformal periodic condition to grant a nominally infinite wing.

-RANS system is closed using the $k-\omega$ SST turbulence model with the addition of the $\gamma$ intermittency equation~\citep{Menter2004}, in which a differential transport equation is solved for the intermittency, to better describe the transition of the boundary layer from laminar to turbulent.
+RANS system is closed using the $k-\omega$ SST turbulence model with the addition of the $\gamma$ intermittency model~\citep{Menter2004}, in which a differential transport equation is solved for the intermittency, to better describe the transition of the boundary layer from laminar to turbulent.

 Moving to large eddy simulations, WALE subgrid scale model is used since it grants the right eddy viscosity trend in near-wall areas without requiring any dumping function or transition between the bulk flow and the boundary layer.
 The model provides the $\mu_{SGS}/\mu \sim \mathcal{O}(y^+)^3$ asymptotic behavior at the wall locations \citep{Chapman1986}.
 In order to grant a CFL close to one, the pitching cycle is discretized into 144\,000 time steps that correspond to $2.337\cdot10^{-6} \ s$ or, adimensionalizing it, $2.181\cdot10^{-4}$ convection times.